Westlake Fishing

 General Information

 Fishing is a favorite pastime for young and old here on the lake.
 Our waters contain Largemouth Bass, Channel Catfish, Bluegill Sunfish, and a minnow-sized critter known as a Silverside.
 Largemouth Bass (Micropterus Salmoides) is the dominant fish in our lake and one of the nation’s most prized game fish.
-We take special care to protect our wonderful fishery by limiting fishing to barbless hooks, artificial bait only and a strict catch and release policy.
-Fish caught in their boney mouth area and quickly released back to the water suffer no ill effects from the experience.
+We take special care to protect our wonderful fishery by limiting fishing to barbless hooks, artificial bait only, and a strict catch-and-release policy.
+Fish caught in their bony mouth area and quickly released back to the water suffer no ill effects from the experience.

 Although Westlake Lake is a catch-and-release lake, no fish may be removed from the lake except for invasive fish species, common carp.
-WLMA authorizes and encourages persons fishing the lake to catch, remove and dispose of common carp with disposal under WLMA guidelines (See Rule 2B and Rule 32 in the Lake Rules).
+WLMA authorizes and encourages persons fishing the lake to catch, remove, and dispose of common carp, per the Carp Disposal Guidelines under WLMA guidelines in the Fishing Rules.

-Also be advised that though Westlake Lake is a private lake, the California State Dept. of Fish and Wildlife under law requires you to have possession of a state fishing license, in addition to WLMA requiring its own fishing badge, in order to fish at Westlake Lake.
+Also be advised that though Westlake Lake is a private lake, the California State Dept. of Fish and Wildlife, under law, requires you to have possession of a state fishing license, in addition to WLMA requiring its own fishing badge, to fish at Westlake Lake.

 Frequently Asked Questions